tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

 ## 4 Implementations (non-normative)

-The BDQ standard does not include implementations of tests, but there are external implementations of the tests that are available for use and demonstration of the standard.
+The BDQ standard does not include implementations of Tests, but there are external implementations of the Tests that are available for use and demonstration of the standard.
 These implementations are not part of the standard, but they are provided as resources for implementers and users of the standard.

 ### 4.1 Java Implementation (non-normative)